-2) The area must have a major axis length of 400 kilometers, or 248.5 miles.
+2) The area must have a major axis length of 248.5 miles (400 km).

 3) Wind reports should show a continuous and nonrandom pattern of occurrence.
 For instance, a swath of storms should consistently produce wind reports as the system moves to the east or southeast.

-Typically, a cluster of storms develop during the late spring and summer time period.
-These cluster of storms can eventually evolve into a single strong storm.
+How does a derecho develop?
+Typically, a cluster of storms develops during the late spring and summer time period.
+These clusters of storms can eventually evolve into a single strong storm.
 Have you ever felt a cool wind prior to a thunderstorm approaching your area?
 If you have, you are feeling the outflow winds from the storm.
-In other words, a rain cooled downdraft occurs in the thunderstorm and hits the Earth’s surface and spreads horizontally and pushes outward.
+In other words, a rain-cooled downdraft (cool winds, moving down) occurs in the thunderstorm and hits the Earth’s surface, spreading horizontally and pushing outward.
 The cool, dense air spreads out and the warm airmass ahead of the system typically moves along the leading edge of the outflow as an updraft.
 The winds in the troposphere, or the layer of the atmosphere where our weather occurs, typically become relatively strong and unidirectional.

 In some systems, the downdrafts in the storms can weaken the systems as cooler air pushes towards the surface and stabilizes the atmosphere.
 However, in this case, warm air ahead of the system can actually refuel and energize the thunderstorm complex.
 The downdraft winds can create a cool pool along the surface.
 As more storms develop, it can help strengthen and elongate the cold pool at the surface.
-As this happens, the cold pool induces a inflow of air known as the “rear-inflow jet” that helps the updraft (winds moving up) of the thunderstorm to expand and further intensify the cold pool.
+As this happens, the cold pool induces a inflow of air known as the rear-inflow jet that helps the updraft (winds moving up) of the thunderstorm to expand and further intensify the cold pool.

 It is the cold pool and the winds ahead of the system that begin to strengthen and straight line winds become more of an issue.